 - Provide an outpatient environment to teach and guide a fellow how to evaluate, manage and follow patients in an outpatient setting

 - Guide fellows to develop teaching skills by educating residents and medical students

-- Help fellows amplify research skills in both clinical and laboratory settings.
-An active weekly spine conference and multidisciplinary didactic lectures presented each Wednesday morning by a fellow aids in developing a more analytical approach to problem-solving and critical literature review through the Monthly Journal Club
+- Help fellows amplify research skills in clinical and laboratory settings, along with an active weekly spine conference and multidisciplinary didactic lectures presented every other Wednesday by fellows, developing a more analytical approach to problem-solving and critical literature review through the Monthly Journal Club

 - Familiarize the fellows with outcome tools and necessary programs to perform outcome research

 - Provide basic research experience integrated into clinical rotation

 Duration: The clinical fellowship is a one-year program (Aug.
 1 to July 31).

 Application deadline: Dec.
 1. Applicants are selected through the San Francisco Matching Program; the website has detailed information.